Chiral anomalous processes in magnetospheres of pulsars and black holes: Fields and relativistic plasma in magnetospheres

 which is much smaller than the stellar radius \cite{Sturrock:1971zc,Ruderman:1975ju}.
 In the case of magnetars with superstrong magnetic fields, $B\gtrsim B_{c}\equiv m_e^2/e \approx 4.4 \times 10^{13}~\mbox{G}$, the above estimate should be corrected to account for the increase of the surface matter binding due to the magnetic field \cite{Medin:2007vd}.
 As a result, the estimate for $h$ may increase by a factor of $2$ to $3$ for the magnetars with magnetic fields that are $10$ to $100$ times stronger than $B_{c}$.
 The corresponding value of $E_\parallel$, which scales linearly with $h$, will also increase by the same factor.
 In this study, however, we will use the conservative estimate in Eq.~(\ref{h-size}).

 By making use of Eq.~(\ref{h-size}), the magnitude of the parallel electric field in the gap is estimated as follows:

 where, by definition, the critical electric field is $E_c\equiv m_e^2/e \approx 1.3\times 10^{18}~\mbox{V/m}$.
 One should note, however, that some models predict even larger values of the parallel electric field.
-According to Ref.~\cite{Petri:2016tqe}, for example, they could be as large as $E_\parallel \simeq BR/R_{LC}\simeq 7.6 \times 10^{-5}E_c(\Omega/1~\mbox{s}^{-1})(B/10^{14}~\mbox{G})$, i.e., enhanced by a factor of $R/h$, which is about $10^{3}$ to $10^{4}$.
+According to Ref.~\cite{Petri:2016tqe}, for example, they could be as large as

+i.e., enhanced by a factor of $R/h$, which is about $10^{3}$ to $10^{4}$.
 In the most extreme case of young, short period magnetars, it was speculated that the electric field $E_{||}$ could approach up to 5$\%$ of the critical field $E_c$ before the gap closes by the copious production of the electron-positron pairs via the Schwinger process \cite{Lieu:2016hfw}.
 If such a scenario is realized, the value for $E_\parallel$ will be up to $6$ orders of magnitude larger than the estimate in Eq.~(\ref{eq:electric-field}).